sseefried/docker-epidemic-build-env/README.md

     <none>                                <none>              3b16cf90e485        6 minutes ago       5.923 GB
     ...

-If you want you can tag the image with something memorable like:
+You can tag the image with something memorable like:

     docker tag <image id> epidemic-build-env